Quantum Key Distribution with Imperfections: Recent Advances in Security Proofs: Acknowledgements

 \section{Acknowledgements}

-We thank Florian Kanitschar and Mateus Araújo for helpful comments and clarifications on parts of the text.
+We thank Florian Kanitschar and Mateus Araújo for helpful comments and clarifications on parts of the text, and Gereon Koßmann for pointing out the existence of references \cite{frenkel2023integral,kossmann2024reliable,kossmann2024optimising}.
 We also thank Marcus Huber, Monika Mothsara, Peter Brown and Ramona Wolf for useful discussions.
 This project was funded by the Austrian Research Promotion Agency (FFG) through the Project NSPT-QKD FO999915265.

 \begin{widetext}